Teaser Figure

 Prophet (ours)

-Task 2: Move carrot
+Task 2: Move the carrot

 Real video